Nexus-Fi/.github/profile/README.md

 Unlike liquid staking, where tokens are staked through a liquid staking protocol, native restaking involves committing NIBI directly within a validator for additional commitments.
 This NIBI serves as a form of collateral, and if the validator deviates from its commitments, it risks losing the NIBI held within.

 ## Testnet Contract Address
-   *This contracts are deployed on Testnet-1 of Nibiru blockchain*
+   *These contracts are deployed on Testnet-1 of Nibiru blockchain*

 -**Staking Contract** = nibi1pvyd8sku8m8uafqytuefy52vkz7utj4empkycnv3chxc4npnhpns0w629r.